mission-focused/community/content/posts/connected-benefits.md

 * Enables faster disaster recovery and rehydration.
 * Makes blue-green or canary deployments more predictable.

+### 6. **Data Independence**

+There is no single source of truth for getting critical updates into these environments.
+Airgapped systems require data be independent from runtime such that it can be scrutinized and deployed repeatedly

+In connected systems, this:

+* Creates pathways for auditable data update procedures
+* Ensures you are not solely reliant on a public service
+* Establishes better interface practices for where data is derived and stored

+This enhances how we can audit and understand where data impacts runtime.
+Where data is the critical influencer of functionality we can reduce friction by providing automated and assisted processes to improve data workflows.

 ## The Real World Is a Spectrum

 Few systems are 100% online or offline.
 Most sit somewhere in between: